-Table 1 describes a set of functions that manipulate and test sets of bits, as well as functions that use knowledge of two's complement representation to perform their function.
+Table 1 describes a set of functions that manipulate and test sets of bits.
 The "Rating" field gives the difficulty rating (the number of points) for the puzzle, and the "Max ops" field gives the maximum number of operators you are allowed to use to implement each function.
 See the comments in bits.c for more details on the desired behavior of the functions.
 You may also refer to the test functions in tests.c.
 These are used as reference functions to express the correct behavior of your functions, although they don't satisfy the coding rules for your functions.